John Dunn (actor)

 John Dunn (c.
 1813 – 17 August 1875) was a comic actor who had a considerable career in Australia.

 History

 Dunn, born John Benjamin Donoghue, was a comic actor of Irish ancestry but born in Surrey, England.
-He studied Law for a time before abandoning it for the London stage, first playing Shakespeare, and was noticed by Charles Kean, then low comedy with David Webster Osbaldiston (1794–1850), when he came under the influence of Thomas D. Rice, whose eccentric Jim Crow routine had become hugely popular.
+He studied Law for a time before abandoning it for the London stage, first playing Shakespeare, and was noticed by Charles Kean, then low comedy with David Osbaldiston (1794–1850), when he came under the influence of Thomas D. Rice, whose eccentric Jim Crow routine had become hugely popular.
 Dunn adopted the Jim Crow character and enjoyed some success for a time, then took it to America, where again he was well received.

 Australia

 He arrived in Sydney from California with his family in mid-1856 and first appeared in (That) Rascal Jack with his daughter Rosa Dunn and Thomas Smith Bellair at the Victoria Theatre on 21 July 1856, but soon moved to Melbourne, where his first appearance was at the Theatre Royal on 3 November 1856, when he and Rosa played The Cobbler and his Wife.
 He enjoyed considerable success in comedy, frequently appearing with comic Richard Stewart.

 He tried to repeat his success in England and America playing Jim Crow routines, but failed to enthuse Australian audiences, so was abandoned.

 In 1857 he and Rosa had a successful tour of Tasmania, followed in 1858–1859 by the goldfield towns of Victoria, then returned to Melbourne, appearing at the Princess's Theatre and the Theatre Royal, playing with William Macready, Charles Kean and Fred Younge.